-From \ref{omega result} it is simple to find $g_{t\phi}$ as,
+From \ref{omega result}, it is simple to find $g_{t\phi}$ as

-\section{Example of a \ES~breaking spacetime: Kerr-NUT geometry}
+\section{Example of a \ES~breaking spacetime--Kerr-NUT geometry}

-In order display the connection between equatorial symmetry and circular orbits explicitly, we consider an example, namely Kerr-NUT spacetime, where the reflection symmetry is known to be violated \cite{Mukherjee:2018dmm}.
-The non-existence of equatorial circular orbits in \KN~geometry is first claimed in Ref. \cite{Jefremov:2016dpi}, and recently explored further in Ref. \cite{Mukherjee:2018dmm}.
-In the present context though, we will be more involved in studying the perturbation equation in theta direction, and discuss the near equatorial plane behavior.
+To display the connection between equatorial symmetry and circular orbits explicitly, we consider an example, namely, Kerr-NUT spacetime, where the reflection symmetry is known to be violated \cite{Mukherjee:2018dmm}.
+The nonexistence of equatorial circular orbits in \KN~geometry was first claimed in Ref. \cite{Jefremov:2016dpi} and recently explored further in Ref. \cite{Mukherjee:2018dmm}.
+In the present context, though, we will be more involved in studying the perturbation equation in the theta direction and discuss the near equatorial plane behavior.

-The Kerr-NUT spacetime is a solution to vacuum Einstein field equations and describes a stationary, axis-symmetric and asymptotically non-flat spacetime.
-In order to discuss the nature of the angular perturbation, we need to consider the angular geodesic equation in Boyer-Lindquist coordinates $(t,r,\theta,\phi)$:
+The Kerr-NUT spacetime is a solution to vacuum Einstein field equations and describes a stationary, axis-symmetric, and asymptotically nonflat spacetime.
+To discuss the nature of the angular perturbation, we need to consider the angular geodesic equation in Boyer-Lindquist coordinates $(t,r,\theta,\phi)$,

-where $\tau_{\rm m}$ is the Mino time, \enquote*{dot} defines a derivative with respect to it, and $\mathcal{V}_{\theta}$ can be defined as angular potential \cite{Mukherjee:2018dmm}.
-The quantities $\lambda$, $E$, $L_{\rm z}$, $l$, $a$ are defined as Carter constant, energy, momentum, NUT charge, angular momentum respectively; and $\rho$, $P$ are given by, $\rho^2=r^2+(l+a \cos\theta)^2$, $P=a\sin^2\theta-2 l \cos\theta$.
+where $\tau_{\rm m}$ is the Mino time, a dot defines a derivative with respect to it, and $\mathcal{V}_{\theta}$ can be defined as angular potential \cite{Mukherjee:2018dmm}.
+The quantities $\lambda$, $E$, $L_{\rm z}$, $l$, $a$ are defined as Carter constant, energy, momentum, NUT charge, and angular momentum, respectively, and $\rho$ and $P$ are given by $\rho^2=r^2+(l+a \cos\theta)^2$ and $P=a\sin^2\theta-2 l \cos\theta$.
 Let us now assume that the particle is initially confined on the equatorial plane and we expect to study the perturbation originated from the term $\ddot{\theta}$.
 By setting $\dot{\theta}=0$ and $\theta=\pi/2$, we gather $\lambda=l^2$, which identically vanishes for zero NUT charge, i.e., in the case of Kerr spacetime.
-In addition to $\dot{\theta}=0$, to have a planner orbit, we need to ensure $\ddot{\theta}=0$ too, which warrants that $\dot{\theta}=0$ remains satisfied along the trajectory.
+In addition to $\dot{\theta}=0$, to have a planner orbit, we need to ensure $\ddot{\theta}=0$, too, which warrants that $\dot{\theta}=0$ remains satisfied along the trajectory.
 This is where the NUT charge comes into play, and engineers to disobey $\ddot{\theta}=0$.
-Even then, $\ddot{\theta}$ equation can be useful to extract information about the variation of $\theta$ near to the equatorial plane, which we will do next.
-Let us start by introducing the following equation,
+Even then, the $\ddot{\theta}$ equation can be useful to extract information about the variation of $\theta$ near to the equatorial plane, which we will do next.
+Let us start by introducing the equation